-She’s also “shadowing” an MBBA-member innkeeper, learning on-the-job.
-Between shadowing and opening her own B&B, Kim plans to work as an “inn-sitter.”
-That is someone who is hired as an interim innkeeper,.stepping in for full-time innkeepers who encounter emergencies that require them elsewhere or who just need to get away.
+An innsitter is someone who is hired as an interim innkeeper, a term preferred by many because the job doesn’t include much sitting.
+Rather, it encompasses the myriad duties of someone who is stepping in for full-time innkeepers who encounter emergencies that require them elsewhere or who just need to get away.

 Kim’s skills were such that over a Labor Day weekend, Kim ran the show at Adventure Inn B&B, on the Lake Huron shore just north of Port Huron.
 Long after the guests had departed, Kim kept on with laundry, turning over rooms and ironing napkins for the next guests.

 Her motto: “An interim innkeeper should work so the innkeeper can come home refreshed, renewed and with no worries.”